-The administration is, of course, entitled to advocate for its policy objectives, but it is inappropriate for the Department to use the Privacy Rule to undermine states' rights, especially as Congress has not asserted a compelling interest in protecting access to abortion.

-B. The administration's policy preferences are especially relevant given that HHS performs legislative, executive, and judicial functions related to the Privacy Rule.

-The administration's policy preferences would not be so critical were the Proposed Rule not so vague and complicated, and if HHS did not have such an incredible and unchecked range of powers related to its development and implantation.
-As noted in the Proposed Rule, the HHS Secretary has granted the Office of Civil Rights ("OCR") authority to "make decisions regarding the[] implementation, interpretation, and enforcement" of the HIPAA Privacy Rule.

-The following chart, developed by HHS's OCR, demonstrates the Department's and more broadly the executive branch's authority related to the HIPAA Privacy Rule:
+- abortions.
+The administration also issued statements in the wake of Dobbs that make its positions and its policy objectives clear.
+76 - The administration is, of course, entitled to advocate for its policy objectives, but it is inappropriate for the Department to use the Privacy Rule to undermine states' rights, especially as Congress has not asserted a compelling interest in protecting access to abortion. - b.
+The administration's policy preferences are especially relevant given that HHS performs legislative, executive, and judicial functions related to the Privacy Rule. - The administration's policy preferences would not be so critical were the proposed rule not so vague and complicated, and if HHS did not have such an incredible and unchecked range of powers related to its development and implantation.
+As noted in the proposed rule, the HHS Secretary has granted the Office of Civil Rights ("OCR") authority to "make decisions regarding the[] implementation, interpretation, and enforcement" of the HIPAA Privacy Rule.77 - The following chart, developed by HHS's OCR, demonstrates the Department's and more broadly the executive branch's authority related to the HIPAA Privacy Rule: 78